uesp/skyedit/ReadMe.txt

   - Another major purpose of this release is for more extensive testing.
 The more people use it and the more different systems it is used on the more bugs can be found and fixed.
-  - A minimum of 512MB of RAM is recommended for decent performance.
+  - A minimum of 1GB of RAM is recommended for usable performance.
 Loading of Skyrim.esm uses around 500MB of memory.
 Plugins can also be edited without loading the master files to save time/memory but this limits what editing can be done.
   - Some help and documentation can be found at: